 - Look at many locations to establish comparable values for rent and location potential.

-- Order demographic data to provide information about your customers.
+- If a retail business, order demographic data to provide information about your customers.

 - To minimize your risk, negotiate for a short-term lease with options.